Niklas Dahl – Heritable nervous system disorders: Novel mechanisms and drug target identification

 Novel disease-associated biomarkers

-Using high throughput analysis, we have identified several novel disease-associated biomarkers in neural models derived from iPSCs in 2D and in 3D (called brain organoids).
+Using high throughput analysis, we have identified several novel disease-associated biomarkers in neural models derived from iPSCs in 2D and in 3D (brain organoids).
 Some of the models are created and validated by CRISPR/Cas9 edited iPSC.
 Selected biomarkers will be adapted to screenable formats using neuronal stem cells and libraries of small compounds.